axibase/atsd-statsd-backend/README.md

 Other variables used by StatsD itself can be specified.

-As of now, the StatsD team has an [open bug](https://github.com/etsy/statsd/issues/462) regarding the inability for config to reload on the fly at times.
-So, if you change the config file while StatsD is running, it might crash.
-Until the bug is fixed you can add `automaticConfigReload: false` to your config, but remember to restart StatsD for the changes to take effect.
+StatsD has an [open bug](https://github.com/etsy/statsd/issues/462) regarding the inability for configuration to sometimes reload during operation.
+Changing the configuration file while StatsD is running, may result in StatsD crashing.
+Until the bug is fixed, add `automaticConfigReload: false` to your configuration, restart StatsD for the changed configuration to take effect.

  Patterns
 ----------

+Patterns enable the conversion of native StatsD metric names into ATSD entity/metric/tags.

-If a metric name matches regexp `pattern`, it will be parsed according to `atsd_pattern`.
+If a metric name matches regexp pattern, it will be parsed according to `atsd_pattern`.

-**NOTE: every `\` in `pattern` must be duplicated.**
+*NOTE: every \ in pattern must be duplicated.*

 If a metric name has more tokens than `atsd_pattern`, extra tokens are cropped.

-Let's assume the metric name in question is `alfa.bravo.charlie.delta` and the default entity is `zulu`.
+`alfa.bravo.charlie.delta` is used as an example metric and the default example entity is `zulu`.

  token            | description                                                                                           | atsd-pattern                            | result
 ------------------|-------------------------------------------------------------------------------------------------------|-----------------------------------------|--------------------------------------------------